skratchdot/skratchdot.com/projects/index.md

   for dealing with Mongo collections and queries.
 All of the extensions listed below are included in [mesh](/projects/mesh/).

+- [mongodb-distinct2](/projects/mongodb-distinct2/) - Similar to the built-in distinct()
+  function, but with more capabilities.

 - [mongodb-distinct-types](/projects/mongodb-distinct-types/) - Similar to the
   db.myCollection.distinct() function, distinctTypes() will return "types" rather than "values".